Dregi56/digital_pendulum/README.md

 Digital Pendulum is a custom integration for Home Assistant that vocally announces the time, just like a digital pendulum 🕰️.

-Using an Alexa device as a speaker, the system:
+Using a compatible smart speaker as a player, the system:

 - 📢 announces the time every hour and/or every half hour (configurable)
 - 🌍 automatically speaks in the language set in Home Assistant